2015 Jeffrey W. Scholarship Deadline

 - Must be attending an accredited college or university to receive the award.
 It is understood

-that you may not have yet been accepted to a college or university at time of the auditions but
+that you may not have yet been accepted to a college or university at time of the application deadline

 - Payment of scholarship will be paid directly to the college or university not to the student.